ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 }
 ```

-Every JWP algorithm must include a digest method that is used to generate a cryptographic hash of the base64url-serialized protected header.
-The protected header cannot be selectively disclosed and the digest value MUST be included in all proof values.
+Every JWP algorithm MUST include a digest method that is used to generate a cryptographic hash of the base64url-serialized issuer protected header.
+This header cannot be selectively disclosed and the digest MUST be protected by and verifiable from the proof value.

-In order to minimize linkability, the protected header MUST be static across all JWPs for a given key and layout.
-All reused headers MUST have the same base64url-serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.
+In order to prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types they MUST also use the same issuer protected header.
+Each of these headers MUST have the same base64url-serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.

-## Payloads
+## Issuer Payloads

 Payloads are represented and processed as individual octet strings and arranged in an ordered array when there are multiple payloads.
 All application context of the placement and encoding of each payload value is out of scope of this specification and SHOULD be well defined and documented by the application or other specifications.